My main interests and areas of expertise are within mental health and recovery.

 - Engaging Creatively with Voices.

-I also enjoy setting up spaces for people to be creative together and am part of Arts and Wellbeing sessions for Healthy Minds in Calderdale
+I also enjoy setting up spaces for people to be creative together and in 2015/2016 I was part of Arts and Wellbeing sessions for Healthy Minds in Calderdale

 I have always had the experience of hearing and sensing things that other people didn’t seem aware of.
 I will hear all kinds of things – internally and externally.
 Today I understand it as part of being sensitive and having a very auditory mind.